On the solvable-unsolvable transition due to noise-induced chaos in digital memcomputing: Results

-Due to physical noise, the Lyapunov exponents are calculated using $v_n$'s that are not limited by fixed bounds as in Eq.~(\ref{eq:1}).
+Due to physical noise, the Lyapunov exponents are calculated using $\textnormal{v}_n$'s that are not limited by fixed bounds as in Eq.~(\ref{eq:1}).
 This is necessary because with strong noise, both the original state and the small perturbation could get stuck at the edges of the system, making it impossible to measure their separation.
-However, to keep the system stable, the norm of $\textnormal{d}\mathbf{v}/\textnormal{d}t$ is limited to a maximum of 10,000, so the $v_n$'s do not grow indefinitely.
+However, to keep the system stable, the norm of $\textnormal{d}\mathbf{v}/\textnormal{d}t$ is limited to a maximum of $10^4$, so the $\textnormal{v}_n$'s do not grow indefinitely.
 The quantity $\langle \overline{\lambda}\rangle_{noise}$ is obtained by averaging the largest Lyapunov exponents at each time step, and then averaging again over different noise realizations.
 This quantity is plotted in the main panel of Fig.~\ref{transition_n=1000} and its trend is very similar to the one we already discussed for numerical noise (cf. Fig.~\ref{fig:1}).
+We emphasize again that the reported Lyapunov exponents correspond to finite-time, while the asymptotic value remains zero below a critical noise strength.
+According to the standard picture of noise-induced chaos, small stochastic perturbations act to sustain the transient chaos already present in the noise-free system.
+The noise continually kicks trajectories away from the regular attractor, allowing them to revisit the unstable region near the chaotic saddle.
+As the noise amplitude increases, trajectories spend progressively longer time near this saddle; beyond a critical noise strength, the random kicks prevent escape altogether, effectively transforming the chaotic saddle into a true chaotic attractor.
+This mechanism naturally accounts for the observed growth of finite-time Lyapunov exponents with increasing noise strength in our simulations.